-6.2 Customizing Analyzers
+6.3 Customizing Analyzers

 The descriptions of the analysis options follow.
-For the first two, the description comes from the Value Analysis manual [3].
-Furthermore, these options are very likely to be modified in future versions of Frama-C.
+For the first two, the description comes from the Value Analysis manual [5].
+Note that these options are very likely to be modified in future versions of Frama-C.